 If you are extending the length of your loan, you will end up paying more over the life of that loan because interest will continue to be charged until the debt is fully paid.
-The added years of your new loan can result in hundreds or thousands of dollars in interest.
-For example, if you have an $8,000 with a five percent interest rate paid over four years, you’ll pay a total interest rate of $843.25.
+For example, if you have an $8,000 loan with a five percent interest rate paid over four years, you’ll pay a total interest rate of $843.25.
 If you extend your loan to six years, you will end up paying $1,276.44 in interest.

 Always do the math on any loan you take out to make sure you are saving money.